-Winter energy efficiency tips often have less to do with your home’s heating system and more to do with your home itself.
+Winter energy efficiency tips are not only related to your home’s heating system, they have more to do with your home itself.

-The video below, featuring OPPD Energy Advisor Eric BenSalah shows how addressing leaks and poor insulation, you can take significant steps toward lowering your heating costs.
+The video below, featuring OPPD Energy Advisor Eric BenSalah shows how addressing leaks and poor insulation can significantly lower your heating costs.
 The following strategies can save energy and money while still keeping you comfortable as the cold winds blow outside.
-Some of the tips are entirely free or inexpensive, requiring only a little time.
+Most of the tips are free or inexpensive, requiring only a little time.

 Take advantage of heat from the winter sun

 Leave curtains, blinds and/or shades open in direct sunlight to warm the room.
 Close them at night to prevent heat loss through the windows.